A12 – Issuing of College Credentials

 - Weekly student class load will not normally exceed:

-- 15 hours of scheduled class, lab and guided workplace simulation time for baccalaureate degree, post graduate certificate or post graduate diploma programs.
+- For baccalaureate degree, post-graduate certificate or post-graduate diploma programs: 15 hours of scheduled class, lab and guided workplace simulation time.

-- Programs are expected to include work-integrated learning interventions within their requirements.
-This experience may take the form of:
+- Programs are expected to include some forms of work-integrated learning (“WIL”) or experiential learning activities within their program design and graduation requirements.
+These activities may take the form of:

 - Clinical: A method of unpaid training that takes place in a clinical setting in the field of study in which students are orientated, typically in health-care programs.
 Clinicals are taught, monitored and evaluated by RRC instructors or preceptors based on established learning outcomes.
 Students receive a pass / fail grade.
 Credits are awarded and clinical experiences are required to graduate.

-- Co-operative Education Work Terms: Co-operative education (co-op terms) combines classroom learning with paid on-the-job work experience monitored by RRC faculty.
+- Co-operative Education: Co-operative education (co-op terms) combines classroom learning with paid on-the-job work experience monitored by RRC faculty.
 To increase career growth potential, training alternates between academic semesters and co-op work terms.
-Co-op work terms are either mandatory or optional, depending on the program.
-The co-op term does not carry credit units.
+Co-op work terms may be mandatory or optional, depending on the program.
+Credits are awarded for co-operative education terms.
 Students receive a pass / fail grade.

-- Practicum: Practicum refers to the experience by which professional capabilities are developed in a work setting, with the aim of meeting professional registration requirements.
+- Practicum: Practicum (or professional practice placement or professional placement) refers to the experience by which professional capabilities are developed in a work setting, with the aim of meeting professional registration requirements.
 The work experience is often a requirement of the academic program, with learning content and assessment developed based on standards and professional competencies as defined by the accrediting body.
-Other terms used to describe a practicum work experience include professional practice placement, clinical placement or professional placement (O’Shea, 2014).

-- Shop: This method of training generally involves the use of an on-campus shop or mobile training lab to assist students in developing industry-related skills required for the course or program.
+- Shop: This method of training generally involves the use of an on-campus shop or mobile training lab to provide students with the opportunity to learn industry-related skills required for the course or program.
 Students are monitored and evaluated by RRC instructors based on established learning outcomes or competencies.
 Shop hours are considered the same as course hours (15 hours equals one credit unit), and may be integrated within a course.
 Students receive a percentage grade or a pass / fail.

 - Work Experience: A method of training that involves unpaid on-the-job training.
 Students are supervised by employers and monitored by RRC faculty.
-Work experience is a requirement for graduation but no credits are awarded.
+Work experience is a requirement for graduation for some programs and credit is awarded.
 Students receive a pass / fail grade or a complete / not complete.
-Minimum length is one week.
+The minimum length for a work experience is one week.

 5. Baccalaureate Degree Completion

 A baccalaureate degree may be a “completion program” that involves a diploma.
-Diploma credits are considered to be equivalent to two years’ study and are used as part of the overall degree credits.
+Diploma credits are considered to be equivalent to two years of study and are considered as part of a student’s overall degree credits.
 Degree completion programs consist of:

-- up to 15 credits but generally 9 to 12 credits of general education electives, a minimum of 9 credits elective courses.
+- up to 15 credits (but generally 9 to 12 credits) of general education electives and a minimum of 9 credits elective courses.